MichaelStephensSD/SeniorDesign/Assignments/Milestones.md

 Planned Major Milestone Completion Date: 03/14/23

 Deliverables:
-- A demonstrative video of the base web application and its functionality.
+- A demonstration of the base web application and its functionality.

 ## Database (Milestone #2)